Seteco/Somorrostro/Performance.md

 ## Running netdata in embedded devices

-Embedded devices usually have very limited resources available (CPU and RAM).
+Embedded devices usually have very limited CPU resources available, and in most cases, just a single core.

 We suggest to do the following: